 - A license suspension with a minimum of three years

-To beat a manslaughter charge, you will need a dedicated team of experienced Ohio criminal defense attorneys.
-Contact Hiltner Trial Lawyers today to help put you on the path to justice.
+To successfully defend against a vehicular manslaughter charge, you will need a dedicated team of experienced Ohio criminal defense attorneys by your side.
+Our team at Hiltner Trial Lawyers is ready to support you in every step of the legal process.